-The Network's upper limit for the QIA goal for catheter infections was set at .72% and the Network met this goal due to achieving a final rate of 0.0%.
-The Network's upper limit for the QIA goal for blood transfusions was set at 6.72% and the Network met this goal due to achieving a final rate of 5.10%.
-(See Charts DD and EE).
-There were no patients identified as receiving peritoneal dialysis in a NH during the contract year.
-(See Chart FF).
+The Network was above the upper limit and did not meet the goal for the catheter infection metric with a rate of 1.57%, however the Network met the goal for blood transfusions with a rate of 13.31% (See Charts DD and EE).
+There were no patients identified as receiving peritoneal dialysis in a NH in Network 18 during the contract year.